Baking Soda Shortage Has Hospitals Frantic, Delaying Treatments and Surgeries

 - auditing of the whole process

 All the equipment used in the manufacture, testing, packaging and the people involved are also traced and certified, with everything going back to calibrated National Standards and tested annually (or more).
-The temperature, humidity, raw mater
+The temperature, humidity, raw materials, etc etc etc etc etc are all tracked right through the whole system in triplicate.

+This is not a "throw a teaspoon full in" and it will be all OK.

+Ingesting something (and we all swallow a low of bugs, insects, dirt, etc every year) is totally different to having it injected into the blood stream,

 Re: (Score:2)